 If your case involves an extreme, blatant wrongful termination, you may be able to get a settlement that provides some form of punitive compensation.
 Due to their purpose of punishing the employer, punitive damage awards often represent double or triple the compensatory damages you may receive for your wrongful termination.

 In some cases, an average settlement for wrongful termination in California may include reinstatement of employment.
 Due to the nature of wrongful termination and hostility between the parties, reinstatement represents a rare remedy.
 However, for many, this may be a desirable outcome and may be worth exploring as part of your wrongful termination case in California.

 Maximize Your Wrongful Termination Settlement By Building a Strong Case

 Employers have a strong financial incentive to settle wrongful termination cases for the lowest amount possible.

 To obtain a full and fair settlement offer, employees must present a thoroughly documented, compelling legal claim.
 Part of building a solid claim includes obtaining and retaining any formal documents or evidence supporting your wrongful termination claim.
 Additionally, it’s a good idea to maintain a detailed log of events soon after they happen.

 Similar to other employment law cases, defendants will only truly begin to offer a fair wrongful termination settlement when they recognize that they could be subject to substantial financial liability if the case were to go to trial.

-If you were unlawfully fired, it is imperative that you seek representation from a top-rated employment lawyer who has the skills and legal experience needed to help you maximize your wrongful termination settlement.
+If you were unlawfully fired, it is imperative that you seek representation from an experienced California wrongful termination lawyer who has the skills and legal experience needed to help you maximize your wrongful termination settlement.

 Contact Our Los Angeles, CA Wrongful Termination Attorneys Today